Empower Yourself and Your Business with Food Safety

 - leave equipment to thoroughly air dry (bacteria can be transferred from partially dried equipment to food)

-- not repeatedly use tea towels without washing and drying between uses.
+- Do not repeatedly use tea towels without washing and drying them between uses.

-Most food poisoning bacteria are killed if they are exposed to chemical sanitisers, heat, or a combination of both.
+Most food-poisoning bacteria are killed by exposure to chemical sanitisers, heat, or a combination of both.

 Disinfectants

-Disinfectants are very strong chemicals which are more suitable for toilets and floors than for food contact surfaces.
+Disinfectants are very strong chemicals that are more suitable for toilets and floors than for food contact surfaces.

-- are designed for use in cleaning floors and toilets
+- They are designed for use in cleaning floors and toilets

 Helpful tips